ssrome/100-days-of-code/log.md

 **Today's Progress:** More work on React project https://twitter.com/saromsaweb/status/1109962924087480321

 **Thoughts:** Hitting some road blocks plus it's not a good idea for me to code when the painkillers I'm on make me so sleeply.

+### Day 100: March 26, 2019

+**Today's Progress:** Continued working on React project on last day of challenge https://twitter.com/saromsaweb/status/1110686381846773764

+**Thoughts:** Last day of the challenge and I'm glad I've done this.
+This will be the first of many rounds.
+While for the most part, I've enjoyed it there has been some challenging times outside of the challenge.